-Once you enter Festival Place Welcome Center, walk through and go straight when you exit the building.
-Keep walking straight ahead until you reach the crosswalk.
+Continue walking straight ahead until you reach the crosswalk.
 Don’t cross the street but instead turn right.
 Follow the sidewalk along the waterfront.
-You’ll see a bank across the street on your left and if you kept walking, eventually you’d be across from the Straw Market.
+You’ll see a bank across the street on your left and if you keep walking, eventually you’ll be across from the Straw Market.

 Within about 100 steps, you’ll see a blue and white stand on the sidewalk with someone selling tickets for the ferry, Be sure to bring cash with you from the ship, including several $1 bills.
 They don’t take credit cards.

 The ferry charges $4 for one-way and $8 round-trip.
-Put your return ticket somewhere where it won’t blow away.
+Put your round-trip return ticket somewhere where it won’t get blow away.

 - Bottles of water